adrensnyder/ImapSyncMigrationHelper/README.md

 ### Microsoft 365
 It is possible to copy data by accessing Microsoft 365 mailboxes.\
 All the scripts are originally created using **Powershell 5.1 Build 22621 Rev. 2506**.
 After the update to Graph use i've tested App creation and some other scripts on **Powershell 7.5.0** and seems working correctly.
-I suggest to use the latest 7.5.x version
+I suggest to use the latest 7.5.x version.

 Firstly, an administrator account with a license that includes the mailbox is required.
 Afterwards, you will need to create the App in the tenant.
 There is an automated procedure in the Microsoft section.